tiwaojo/Library-Database/README.md

 NOTES when looking at the files:
-1.Primary focus of files are in the views
+1. Primary focus of files are in the views
-2.make sure to change ur password and username parameters in the database.php file in the config to the one you have currently for your server connection
+2. make sure to change ur password and username parameters in the database.php file in the config to the one you have currently for your server connection